 Planning Our Fall Road Trip To Western Canada

 We are finalizing the plan for our fall road trip to Western Canada.
+This was our second big road trip in 2021.
 The plan changed several times due to evolving local conditions in the provinces in Canada we will visit.

 Our road trip in Eastern Canada was a great success.
 It was a great practice run and refreshed the tips about road tripping that helped our plan for this trip.
 It was awesome to finally travel after we stayed close to home for so long.